On this page

 About the funding

-Funding for this initiative opens on 3 December 2024 and is subject to availability.
+Funding for this initiative opens on 3 December 2024 and is limited so we encourage you to apply as soon as possible.

 The national primary and community placement funding incentivises the funded primary care, community and rural health sector to recruit and support up to 200 new graduate RNs from our ACE Programme into employment.